Soma Novothny

-Soma Zsombor Novothny (born 16 June 1994) is a Hungarian professional footballer who plays as a forward for NB I club Vasas SC.
+Soma Zsombor Novothny (born 16 June 1994) is a Hungarian professional footballer who plays as a forward for Nemzeti Bajnokság I club Kisvárda.

 Club career

 Paganese

-On 2 September 2013, S.S.C.
-Napoli loaned Novothny out to Lega Pro Prima Divisione club Paganese Calcio 1926.
-According to the agreement between the two clubs, Novonthny had opportunities to play more in his new club.
-Napoli had the option of ending the loan.
+On 2 September 2013, Napoli loaned Novothny out to Lega Pro Prima Divisione club Paganese to provide him with more opportunities for playing time.
+Napoli had the option of ending the loan prematurely.

 Mantova

-On 10 September 2014, Novothny debuted in the Lega Pro Prima Divisione club Mantova F.C. against Lumezzane Calcio. the match ended in a goalless draw.
-Novonthny was substituted in the 73rd minute.
+On 10 September 2014, Novothny made his debut for Lega Pro Prima Divisione club Mantova in a goalless draw against Lumezzane, coming onto the pitch in the 73rd minute.

 Südtirol

-On 5 January 2015, Novonthny was loaned to Lega Pro Prima Divisione club F.C.
-Südtirol for the second half of the 2014–15 season.
+On 5 January 2015, Novonthny was loaned to Lega Pro Prima Divisione club Südtirol for the second half of the 2014–15 season.
 His coach was going to be his former Napoli coach Adolfo Sormani.

-On 6 January 2015, Novothny debuted in the F.C.
-Südtirol in the Lega Pro Prima Divisione against Arezzo Calcio, scoring twice in 4–3 home win.
+On 6 January 2015, Novothny made his first appearance for Südtirol against Arezzo Calcio, scoring twice in 4–3 home win.

 Diósgyőr

-On 19 August 2015, it was officially announced that Novothny signed for Hungarian side Diósgyőri VTK for a one-year loan deal.
+On 19 August 2015, it was officially announced that Novothny signed for Hungarian side Diósgyőri for a one-year loan deal.